-Mouthful is a new podcast from award-winning journalist Yvonne Latty and Philadelphia Young Playwrights.
+Mouthful is a youth-centered podcast from Philadelphia Young Playwrights, an arts education non-profit dedicated to cultivating the voices of young people.
 Each week, we dig into the themes and ideas at play in a dramatic monologue written by a young person.
 We listen to the monologue performed by a professional actor, talk to the young person about why they wrote it, and then journey out into the community to broaden the conversation.
 Mouthful places young people at the center of important conversations, adding their voices and perspectives to the discussions that surround our daily lives at home, in the workplace, in the news, and in the community.

-Philadelphia Young Playwrights began its first full year of operations in 1987 and quickly established a reputation for its innovative classroom practices, focusing on playwriting as a literacy-learning tool and as an opportunity to engage students in new, creative ways.
-The mission of Philadelphia Young Playwrights is to tap the potential of youth and inspire learning through playwriting.
-In 2017-18, the organization will enter its 30th full year of service to this mission.
+Philadelphia Young Playwrights (PYP) began its first full year of operations in 1987 and quickly established a reputation for its innovative classroom practices, focusing on playwriting as a literacy-learning tool and as an opportunity to engage students in new, creative ways.
+The mission of PYP is to tap the potential of youth and inspire learning through playwriting.
+In 2017-18, the organization celebrates its 30th full year of service to this mission.

-Approximately 2,100 students participate in Young Playwrights core classroom program each year through placements in public, private, and parochial schools throughout the five-county Greater Philadelphia region.
-We place a special emphasis on the School District of Philadelphia, with whom we have partnered in each year since the organization's founding.
+Approximately 2,100 students participate in PYP's core classroom program each year through placements in public, private, and parochial schools throughout the five-county Greater Philadelphia region.
+The organization places a special emphasis on the School District of Philadelphia, with whom they have partnered in each year since the organization's founding.